 I put this, as my number two on the list, but I could argue, that this would be my own personal number one.

 There is no specific boat tour that I would recommend, mostly because I have not yet been to Dubai, but what I hear from friends and family, and what I read online, boat tours around Dubai are pretty and amazing.

-But, This does not sound like a kid-friendly event?
+But this does not sound like a kid-friendly event, right?